Aneeshshastri/SIM_RUSH_ANEESH/README.md

 The script performs the following steps automatically:

 1. **Noise Floor Optimization:** Solves for the instrumental noise floor parameter  such that the Reduced Chi-Squared statistic equals 1.0.
+2. **Pilot Tuning** : Initializes and runs Robbins-Monro MCMC and uses the results to generate a covariance matrix
-2. **MCMC Sampling:** Initializes a Metropolis-Hastings sampler at the global optimum and runs for 400,000 iterations.
+3. **MCMC Sampling:** Initializes a Metropolis-Hastings sampler and runs for 400,000 iterations.
-3. **Sanity Check:** Validates the derived model against the raw data.
+4. **Sanity Check:** Validates the derived model against the raw data.
-4. **Visualization:** Generates and saves plots to the `output/` directory.
+5. **Visualization:** Generates and saves plots to the `output/` directory.

 ---